DETAILED ACTION

 securing the additional navigation path (paragraph 0085 details rerouting the requesting drone) utilizing one or more of data encryption (paragraph 0032 teach all communications between UAVs, which would include communications regarding navigation path, are encrypted) and blockchain technology (paragraph 0044 teach using blockchain entries when updating route information).

-Ali does not teach processing a medical assistance request via a voice-based virtual assistant and defining a location for the medical assistance request.
+Ali does not teach processing a medical assistance request via a voice-based virtual assistant and defining a location for the medical assistance request; and searching the location for the medical assistance request via a thermal imaging camera.

-It would have been prima facie obvious to one of ordinary skill in the art at the time of filing to have modified Ali to incorporate the teachings of WellBe such that ambulatory services can be called by a person to their location according to the teachings of WellBe wherein the ambulance/emergency vehicle and service can be the drone and method thereof of Ali.
-This modification would be made with a reasonable expectation of success to provide a safe and intuitive medical alert system such that people in emergency situations can quickly and efficiently receive ambulatory/emergency services at any time.
+It would have been prima facie obvious to one of ordinary skill in the art at the time of filing to have modified Ali to incorporate the teachings of Moses such that search and rescue services can be called to a location of a swimmer in distress according to the teachings of Moses wherein the search and rescue drone can be controlled according to the method of Ali and such that upon reaching an assistance destination, search and rescue operations using a thermal camera may be performed as taught by Moses.
+This modification would be made with a reasonable expectation of success to improve safety and reduce mortality of people on boats by providing a safe and intuitive alert system such that people in emergency situations, such as boating accidents, can quickly and efficiently receive search and rescue services at any time and can be quickly identified at their requesting location.

 Regarding claims 2, 12, and 22, the modified Ali reference teaches all of claims 1, 11, and 21 as described above.
 Ali further teaches obtaining weather information from a weather resource (paragraph 0073 teaches using weather data from one or more weather data severs).